 Zoom areas cannot be saved on a dashboard and will be reset when the viewer closes or navigates away from the dashboard.

-If a tile's visualization has the Allow Zoom option on the Y menu disabled, you cannot zoom on portions of the y-axis; you can zoom only on portions of the x-axis.
+If a tile's visualization has the Allow Zoom option on the Y menu disabled, you cannot zoom into smaller portions of the y-axis; you can zoom only into smaller portions of the x-axis.
 When you highlight an area to zoom, the entire y-axis will be included as shown in the following tile:

 If a tile's visualization has the Allow Zoom option on the X menu disabled, you cannot zoom in on the visualization at all.